yetone/avante.nvim/README.md

 > [!IMPORTANT]
 >
+> Avante will only support OpenAI (and its variants including copilot and azure), and Claude out-of-the-box due to its high code quality generation.
+> For all OpenAI-compatible providers, see [wiki](https://github.com/yetone/avante.nvim/wiki) for more details.

+> [!IMPORTANT]
+>
 > For most consistency between neovim session, it is recommended to set the environment variables in your shell file.
 > By default, `Avante` will prompt you at startup to input the API key for the provider you have selected.
 >